aakanksha1dutta/real.time.sentiment.analysis/README.md

-# Real Time Twiiter Sentiment Analysis
+# Real Time Twitter Sentiment Analysis

 Real Time Twitter Sentiment Analysis is a data analysis project using real time streaming tweets using data transformation and inference at scale.
 This project tracts the sentiment of a tweet using a pretrained transformer and creates bronze, silver and gold standard datasets needed for further analysis.